The best way to tell your customers about exciting discounts, promos, new products: email.

 Your email banners are free space to increase brand recognition and get readers hooked so they keep reading the rest of your email (and hopefully continue to your store to make a purchase).

-To make your life easier, it should be reusable, yet versatile enough that you can easily make edits if you want to customize it for something like a holiday or new product announcement.
+To make your life easier, make your email banner design reusable, yet versatile enough that you can easily make edits if you want to customize it for something like a holiday or new product announcement.

-The simpler you keep your banner, the easier this becomes.
+The simpler you keep your email banner, the easier this becomes.

 1. Showcase your brand clearly

-Any images you include along with the general design should have your style.
-Use your colors, logo and business name.
+Any images you include along with the general email header design should have your style.
+Use your colors, logo, and business name.

 When you’re designing your banners, think about your logo/name placement, since ideally that will be in every email banner from now on, even if you switch it up depending on your campaigns.